Volcano adventurer, filmmaker and scientist

-Volcano Live is the world's first volcano news and travel website, which monitors worldwide volcanic activity.
+Volcano Live was the world's first volcano news and travel website monitoring worldwide volcanic activity.

 "John has amazing stories to tell and brilliant visual material to support it.
 He really communicates his love for the subject."
 Tetra Pak VIP Cruise.